endaoment/endaoment-integration-docs/docs/donate-to-daf.md

 Since there are a variety of donation types (cash, stock, crypto), we will cover each type in a separate section.
 Please refer to the appropriate section based on the donation type you would like to implement.

+## What is a Donation?
+A donation on the Endaoment platform occurs when a user contributes assets (like cash, stocks, or cryptocurrency) to any of the following:

+- A Donor-Advised Fund (DAF) - A charitable giving account that the donor can use to support multiple organizations over time
+- An Organization - A direct contribution to a specific 501(c)(3) nonprofit organization
+- A Subproject - A dedicated fundraising initiative within an organization or DAF

+When a user makes a donation:
+- They are elligible to receive an immediate tax deduction for their charitable contribution
+- The assets are converted to USDC (a stablecoin pegged to USD) if not already in that form
+- The funds become available for granting to eligible nonprofits (in the case of DAF donations) or are directed to the specified organization

 ## Prerequisites

 Before you begin, ensure your application is capable of the following flows:

 - [Logging in a user](./login-user.md) as users must be authenticated to grant out of a DAF
-- [Opening a DAF](./open-daf.md) as you will need to select a DAF to grant out of
+- [Creating a DAF](./create-daf.md) as you will need to select a DAF to grant out of

 ## Flow Overview